MaccSob/ShopReact/README.md

 # Internet Shop Clone

 As the title says, It's a shopping clone site, made in React.
-Main idea was to implement shopping cart, so had to build whole site around it.
+The main idea was to implement a shopping cart, so had to build the whole site around it.